N-Heterocyclic carbene boryl anion: Synthesis

-Differing Boryllithium Backbones
+Differing boryllithium backbones

 After the first synthesis of the NHC boryl anion, Segawa continued to synthesize other NHC boryl anions by switching the backbones of the complexes.
 In 2008, it was found that by using the same reducing conditions as the first boryl anions, many other NHC boryl anions could be synthesized.

-The "Naked" Boryl Anion
+The "naked" boryl anion

-A "naked" boryl anion, in which there is no cation near the -1 boron, can be synthesized through an amide metathesis reaction.
+A "naked" boryl anion, in which there is no cation near the −1 boron, can be synthesized through an amide metathesis reaction.
 What is formed is a borylpotassium dimer, in which the K^{+} ions interact weakly with both the carbons on the substituents on the nitrogens and also the boron centers.
-The K-B bond distances are >3.1 Å, which is much greater than the sum of the covalent radii.
-Additionally, the N-B-N bond angle is very close to the calculated gas-phase anion, leading to the conclusion that the boryl anion is as "free" as possible.
+The K−B bond distances are greater than 3.1 Å, which is much greater than the sum of the covalent radii.
+Additionally, the N−B−N bond angle is very close to the calculated gas-phase anion, leading to the conclusion that the boryl anion is as "free" as possible.